 Most organizations are unclear about the amount of unwanted calls coming through their networks each day and its potential impact.
 Robocalls, spoof calls, voice spam and vishing are relatively new concerns for most Technology and Cybersecurity executives, as the voice network has never been viewed as a gateway for nefarious activity and bad actors.

-Understanding the Enterprise Voice Traffic Analysis alternatives
+Understanding the Enterprise Voice Traffic Assessment alternatives

-OPTION 1: VTA/ ESSENTIAL ANALYTICS
+OPTION 1: VTA/ ESSENTIAL ANALYSIS

-OPTION 2: VTA/ ADVANCED ANALYTICS
+OPTION 2: VTA/ PROOF OF CONCEPT (PoC)

-The voice CAPTCHA, another unique feature of the Mutare Voice Spam Filter, provides protection against the inadvertent blocking of a legitimate caller.
+The voice CAPTCHA, another unique feature of the Mutare Voice Traffic Filter, provides protection against the inadvertent blocking of a legitimate caller.
 Calls that may go through the filter but are flagged as suspect for other reasons may be directed to the CAPTCHA where the caller must type in a short numeric code before continuing with the call, effectively separating computer-generated calls from humans.
 How the system handles spam and suspect calls can be fine-tuned through administrative controls to meet the specific profile of each organization.

 Creating Clarity by Measuring the Voice Spam Problem